SavagePy10/SavagePy10/README.md

 HENLO!
 Im a starter programming
 ### I currently code in python, C and ARM assembly.
-Currently studying kivy.
+Currently studying kivy (mobile programming in python)
 🤓🤓 I love python.
 ### I also have some knowledge about linux.
 🤯🤯 linux is very cool